Charged with Criminal Mischief in Fort Worth / Tarrant County?

 - a felony of the first degree if the amount of pecuniary loss is $200,000 or more.

 As you can see, facing a criminal mischief charge can create criminal consequences ranging from merely a fine up to life in prison.
 If you are facing a criminal mischief charge in Tarrant County, it is extremely important to seek counsel from an experienced Fort Worth criminal lawyer.
-At The Hampton Law Firm, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense attorney will give you the edge you need to keep you out of jail and to keep this charge off your criminal record.
+At The Hampton Law Firm, my years of experience as a former Tarrant County Prosecutor and experienced criminal defense attorney will be put to work for you to help to keep you in defending your crimoinal mischief charge.

 Never underestimate the value of a good criminal defense attorney.
 There are numerous criminal defenses to the charge of criminal mischief.
 For example, the Tarrant County prosecutors will be required to prove beyond a reasonable doubt the element of value.
 Many people assume that a damaged item is worth what the alleged victim says it is worth.
 However, under Texas Penal Code, Chapter 28, Section 28.06, the amount of pecuniary loss is determined by the fair market value of the property at the time and place of the destruction; or if the fair market value of the property cannot be ascertained, the cost of replacing the property within a reasonable time after the destruction.
 It is quite common that a damaged item can be determined to be worth much less than the victim claims, thereby creating a valid criminal defense that can minimize the criminal consequences my client may be facing.

-If you are facing a criminal mischief charge, call The Hampton Law Firm now so we can discuss the facts of your case and explain how we can best help you put this criminal charge behind you.
+If you are facing a criminal mischief charge, call The Hampton Law Firm now so we can discuss the facts of your case and assist you in finding the best way to resolve this criminal charge.
 Contact Jeff Hampton at the Hampton Law Firm at 817-877-5200.

 Contact the Hampton Law Firm now to schedule a free consultation to determine your rights and legal options.